2016rshah/program-creek/README.md

 #Usage

-To scrape program creek change the queryURL to parse in `app/Main.hs` then run the following from the command line:
+To scrape program creek change the apis to parse in `app/Main.hs` then run the following from the command line:
 ```
 $ stack build
 $ stack exec program-creek-exe